itsvinayak/todo/README.md

 # todo webapp
 ------------

-a very basic todo app to understand how django works
+a todo app created to understand basic of django.
+In this web app one can create notes like Google Keep or Evernote.

 Dependencies
 ------------